 Graduate assistants will be considered for reappointment provided that they continue to make satisfactory progress on program requirements and that they successfully complete teaching and research assignments.
 Doctoral students may be reappointed up to 10 semesters.

 Follow the steps to apply for aid to begin the process of acquiring federal student loans.
-You may also want to contact the Graduate Education to find additional scholarships and assistantships that you can apply for and for further assistance.
+You may also want to contact the ASU Graduate College to find additional scholarships and assistantships that you can apply for and for further assistance.